-Disclaimer: This story contains details and images of child loss that may be triggering to some.
+Disclaimer: This story contains details and images of child loss and grief that may be triggering to some.

 “Today is my due date.
 This is the day my son, Kieran, was supposed to enter the world and complete our little family.
 Instead, I delivered him on June 4th, four months too early.
 We are thankful we had the opportunity to meet him and hold him so we could say our hellos and goodbyes.
 But with his birth and death, my world came crashing down.
 When he died, a big piece of me went with him.
 I didn’t just lose a baby that day, I lost a lifetime of hopes and dreams for my son.